microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcshareduseserviceplan-get.md

 doc_type: apiPageType
 ---

-# Get cloudPcSharedUseServicePlan
+# Get cloudPcSharedUseServicePlan (deprecated)

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+> [!CAUTION]
+> The **cloudPcSharedUseServicePlan** resource is deprecated and will stop returning data on Oct 8th, 2023.
+Please use the [cloudPcFrontLineServicePlan](../resources/cloudpcfrontlineserviceplan.md) instead.

 Read the properties and relationships of a [cloudPcSharedUseServicePlan](../resources/cloudpcshareduseserviceplan.md) object.
-The cloudPcSharedUseServicePlan is deprecated and will not be supported starting October 08, 2023.
-This entity will not be included in the API response.
-Please use [cloudPcFrontLineServicePlan](../resources/cloudpcfrontlineserviceplan.md).

 ## Permissions